Josh29-dev/23RZ/luck_stats/favourite_item_drop.md

 # The reward and chance rate for finding Julius's favourite item:

+### Line for receiving his favourite item for the first time:
+> "Oh fuck yeah, this is my favourite thing ever.
+I think I've fallen in love with you, yank..."

 |Item | %Rarity%|
 |------|---------|
 | Money | 95% |